julianhlange/thesis/outline/outline_30_01_18.md

 # Topic
-I'm visualizing... sports feats because I want to show... the extent of physical abilities in order to ... convince people to celebrate human athletic accomplishments
+I'm visualizing... sports feats... because I want to show... the extent of physical abilities... in order to ... convince people to celebrate human athletic accomplishments